vllm-project/vllm/docs/source/usage/pooling_models.rst

 - Reward Modeling: Extract all of the hidden states and return them directly.

-When loading `Sentence Transformers <https://huggingface.co/sentence-transformers>`__ models, we attempt to override the default pooler based on Sentence Transformers configuration file (``modules.json``).
+When loading `Sentence Transformers <https://huggingface.co/sentence-transformers>`__ models, we attempt to override the default pooler based on its Sentence Transformers configuration file (``modules.json``).

 You can customize the model's pooling method via the :code:`override_pooler_config` option, which takes priority above both the model's and Sentence Transformers's defaults.